Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Asymptotics of the kernel

-As usual in the steepest descent approach, the main contribution to the double contour integral in (\ref{K_asymptotics_after_transform}) comes from the neighborhoods of the critical points.
+As usual in the steepest descent approach, the main contribution to the double contour integral in (\ref{Kasymptoticsaftertransform}) comes from the neighborhoods of the critical points.
 Thus, there we have $w\approx\om_1$, $z\approx\om_2$ (plus three more possibilities with $\omb_{1,2}$ replacing $\om_{1,2}$, but they give the same contribution to the desired bound).

-Let, by agreement, the paths on Fig.~\ref{fig:GFF_paths} be separated (in the limiting coordinates $(\chi,\eta)$) form the tangent points of the frozen boundary and the sides of the polygon.
+Let, by agreement, the paths in Figure~\ref{figGFFpaths} be separated [in the limiting coordinates $(\chi,\eta)$] form the tangent points of the frozen boundary and the sides of the polygon.
 Clearly, such paths still can be chosen.
-Thus, we may think that the quantities $\Xi_1(\om_1)$ and $\Xi_2(\om_2)$ are uniformly bounded away from zero (see also \cite[Prop.
-2.7 and Fig. 14]{Petrov2012}).
+Thus, we may think that the quantities $\Xi_1(\om_1)$ and $\Xi_2(\om_2)$ are uniformly bounded away from zero; see also \citet{Petrov2012}, Proposition 2.7 and Figure~14.
 Thus, it remains to estimate the product of two single integrals

-where the $w$ and $z$ contours are as in (\ref{K_asymptotics_after_transform}).
-We will derive the estimate of the form $\frac{C e^{\pm N \Re S_{1,2}(\om_{1,2})}}{\sqrt{N|S_{1,2}''(\om_{1,2})|}}$ for each of the single integrals (with ``$+$'' sign for the first integral, and ``$-$'' for the second one), and this will give the desired claim.
-If, say, $(x_1,n_1)$ is not close to the edge, then the corresponding estimate can be obtained in the same way as in Proposition \ref{prop:4summands}.
+where the $w$ and $z$ contours are as in (\ref {Kasymptoticsaftertransform}).
+We will derive the estimate of the form $\frac{C e^{\pm N \Re S_{1,2}(\om_{1,2})}}{\sqrt {N|S_{1,2}''(\om _{1,2})|}}$ for each of the single integrals (with ``$+$'' sign for the first integral, and ``$-$'' for the second one), and this will give the desired claim.
+If, say, $(x_1,n_1)$ is not close to the edge, then the corresponding estimate can be obtained in the same way as in Proposition \ref{prop4summands}.
 So let us assume that $(x_1,n_1)$ is close to the lower left edge, and estimate the $w$ integral above; for the $z$ integral the argument is the same.

-From \cite[Prop 2.7]{Petrov2012} it follows that for $(x_1,n_1)$ approaching the lower left edge of the liquid region, the corresponding critical point $\om_1$ approaches the real line to the left of the point $a_1$ from (\ref{scale_Ai_Bi}).
-Using \cite[\S2.3 and (2.10)]{Petrov2012} (cf. Remark \ref{rmk:bulk_reference}) it can be shown that $\arg S''_1(\om_1)$ tends to $-\pi/2$.
-Let us introduce the local variable $t$ around $\om_1$:
+From \citet{Petrov2012}, Proposition 2.7, it follows that for $(x_1,n_1)$ approaching the lower left edge of the liquid region, the corresponding critical point $\om_1$ approaches the real line to the left of the point $a_1$ from (\ref{scaleAiBi}).
+Using \citet {Petrov2012}, Section~2.3 and (2.10) (cf. Remark \ref {rmkbulkreference}), it can be shown that $\arg S''_1(\om_1)$ tends to $-\pi/2$.
+Let us introduce the local variable $t$ around~$\om_1$,

-It can be readily checked (cf. \cite[Lemma 6.8]{Ferrari2008}) that replacing the $w$ contour around $\om_1$ by the straight line $\{w(t)\}$ will not affect the desired bound (provided that $c$ in (\ref{xn_close_edge}) is large enough).
+It can be readily checked [cf. \citet{Ferrari2008}, Lemma 6.8] that replacing the $w$ contour around $\om_1$ by the straight line $\{w(t)\} $ will not affect the desired bound [provided that $c$ in (\ref {xncloseedge}) is large enough].
 We then have